mortara/PS2USB/README.md

 GND          |   GND
 VBus         |   PS/2 Keyboard 5v

+I have routed the +5v lines of the PS/2 cables through a dip switch block so i can decide if the ESP or the USB device will be powered by the PS/2 cables or not.

 ### Configuration

 I've also attached 4 Pins of the ESP to a DIP Switch block in order to have config options: